 Will students on Summit teams still be allowed to earn some high school credits?

 Absolutely!
-All 8th grade OMS students, including students on the Summit blended learning teams, can earn high school credits in Algebra I. They will also be able to earn credits during their arts and humanities rotation in Digital Literacy and Spanish I. All of these classes do have prerequisites that are listed on our website.
+All 8th grade OMS students can earn high school credits in Algebra I. They will also be able to earn credits during their arts and humanities rotation in Digital Literacy and Spanish I. All of these classes do have prerequisites that are listed on our website.
 Digital Literacy and Spanish I classes will not interfere with a student’s desire to be involved in chorus or jazz band.

 Does the Summit digital platform help everyone learn?
 What about students that require accommodations or students that are gifted in certain areas?